AlexandreKrantz/webdev-notes/comp303/other notes/Chapter 3 - Types & Interfaces.md

 ```
 This method can only be used with sequence of cards that are instances of class Deck.
 But the same code could be useful for any object that has the two required methods draw() isEmpty().
 It would be useful to specify an abstraction of an interface without tying it to a specific class.
-This si where Java interface types come in.
+	This is where Java interface types come in.
 Java interface types provide a specification of the methods that it should be possible to invoke on an object.
-With interfcae types, we can define an abstraction CardSource as any object htat supporst a draw() and isEmpty() method.
+With interface types, we can define an abstraction CardSource as any object that supports a draw() and isEmpty() method.
 ```java
 public interface CardSource {
 	/**